matsengrp/dpvt/README.md

 [Current implementation does not do steps 3 and 4, for simplicity]

+After the tree traversal we us a transformer encoder in `site_aggregation()` to aggregate the per-site information we learned from the tree traversal into a single value for classifying whether an edge is in a MP tree or not.

+[At the current stage, we only make predictions to determine whether the tree is a MP tree or not]

+### TransformerEncoderTraversal

+This Pytorch module inherits from `TraverseNN` and changes the order of the steps described for this module to first aggregate per-site information at every node of a tree and then use the learned features for the tree traversal.

 ## Logging training

 To train the model, run `snakemake --cores 1` in the directory `dpvt/train`.

 To view training logs, run `tensorboard --logdir .` and direct your browser to `http://localhost:6006/`.
+The tensorboard additionally shows ROC curves for the performance of classification on the test set.

 ## File structure of this repo